open-telemetry/opentelemetry-cpp/docs/library-distribution.md

 them are expected to be distributed as either "source" or "binary" artifacts.
 This document defines these distribution models as:

-- **Source** - The source code is shipped as-is and can be built as desired
+- **Source** - The source code is shipped as-is and can be built as desired.
 - **Binary** - The library and/or its dependants may be distributed as pre-built binaries which can be built using different toolchains or compilers.